OpenVisualCloud/SVT-HEVC/Docs/svt-hevc_encoder_user_guide.md

 >-w integer **[Required]**

-The width of each input image in units of picture luma pixels,  e.g. 1920
+The width of each input image in units of picture luma pixels,  e.g. 1920.
+This value should be a multiple of 8.

 >-h integer **[Required]**]

-The height of each input image in units of picture luma pixels,  e.g. 1080
+The height of each input image in units of picture luma pixels,  e.g. 1080.
+This value should be a multiple of 8.

 >-n integer **[Optional]**